Scene XIII. Seven Wonders

 It was his no-nonsense manner that usually took people aback.
 For him, sugar coating were a waste; he always delivered the cold, hard truth.
 He never bothered why people took long, winding discussions to avoid unthinkable topics that usually could have been cut with a simple, maybe unpleasant solution that few people could possibly agree or confront with but hey, that was that.

-When people encountered his frank approach, they usually looked to Serah who they assumed smoothened things over.
-But she would only smile and let Noel lead the conversation with only few interruptions of her thoughts.
+When people encountered his frank approach, they usually looked to Serah who they assumed smoothed things over.
+But she would only smile and let him be.

 'Nice guess.
 How'd you know?"